Situated on the great plain of Emilia, Ferrara stands a few kilometres south of the Po River, and about 50km from the sea.

-You shouldn't leave without having walked around the atmospheric mediaeval streets and taken a bike ride round its Renaissance city walls, which remain nearly complete.
+You shouldn't leave without having walked around the enchanting mediaeval streets and taken a bike ride round its Renaissance city walls, which remain nearly complete.

-At sunset, in the medieval streets around the Cathedral young people meet for the happy hour: in one of these alleys there is also the oldest tavern in the world, remembered by Ludovico Ariosto and included in the Guinness Book of Records.
+At sunset, in the medieval streets around the Cathedral, young people meet for happy hour: in one of these alleys there is also the oldest tavern in the world, remembered by Ludovico Ariosto and included in the Guinness Book of Records.